 CBD vs. HHC Hashish: What is it, how is it made and how does it work?

 Disclaimer: All information provided in this article is for educational purposes only.
 This article is in no way intended to entice, encourage or incite anyone to abuse any addictive substances.
+The legal status of HHC (hexahydrocannabinol) varies by country and may be restricted or prohibited in some jurisdictions.
+Always check current local laws before purchasing, possessing or handling HHC.
 The article is not suitable for persons under the age of 18.

 What is hashish and how is it made?